lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
 A mechanism used in both sides, at the Dev and at the network to achieve Compression/Decompression of headers.
 SCHC C/D uses SCHC rules to perform compression and decompression.

-* SCHC Fragment: A SCHC packet that has been split using the fragmentation protocol defined in this document, see ({#Frag}).
+* SCHC Fragment: A SCHC packet that has been split using the fragmentation protocol defined in this document, see {{Frag}}.

 ~~~~